 While at Act Together youth receive shelter, as well as medical, psychological, and educational support in home-like environment.
 The children attend public school, most often the school they were currently attending, and participate in a wide variety of both on and off campus recreational, cultural and social activities.

-Act Together has a long history of serving the LGBTQ community.
-We are the proud recipient of several grants from the Guilford Green Foundation, a local organization whose mission is to promote diversity and inclusiveness throughout the gay and lesbian community in greater Guilford County.
+Act Together has a long history of serving the LGBTQIA community.
+We are the proud recipient of several grants from the Guilford Green Foundation, a local organization whose mission it is to promote diversity and inclusiveness throughout the gay and lesbian community in greater Guilford County.